-An employee may be subject to disciplinary action if he/she (40 O.S. § 562):
+An employee may be subject to disciplinary action if the employee (40 O.S. § 562):

-- (a) Fails or refuses to submit to a screening test. - (b) After taking a screening test that indicates the presence of a controlled substance, fails to provide proof, within 72 hours after being requested, that he/she took the controlled substance as directed, pursuant to a current and lawful prescription issued in his/her name. - (c) Violates any provisions of this policy.
+- (a) Fails or refuses to submit to a screening test. - (b) After taking a screening test that indicates the presence of a controlled substance, fails to provide proof, within 72 hours after being requested, that the employee took the controlled substance as directed, pursuant to a current and lawful prescription issued in the employee's name.